google/accompanist/insets/README.md

 <img src="images/edge-to-edge-list.jpg" width=300>
 </a>

-### Animated Insets support (Experimental)
+### 🚧 Animated Insets support (Experimental)

 ![](images/ime-insets.gif)

-The library now has experimental support for [`WindowInsetsAnimations`](https://developer.android.com/reference/android/view/WindowInsetsAnimation).
+The library now has experimental support for [`WindowInsetsAnimations`](https://developer.android.com/reference/android/view/WindowInsetsAnimation), allowing your content is react to inset animations, such as the on screen-keyboard (IME) being animated on/off screen.
+The `imePadding()` and `navigationBarsWithImePadding()` modifiers are available especially for this use-case.

-The new `imePadding()` and `navigationBarsWithImePadding()` modifiers allow content to animate with the device's on screen-keyboard (IME), while it is being animated on/off screen.
-This currently only works when running on devices with API 30+.
+This functionality works wherever [WindowInsetsAnimationCompat](https://developer.android.com/reference/androidx/core/view/WindowInsetsAnimationCompat) works, which at the time or writing is on devices running API 23+.

 To enable animated insets support, you need need to new `ProvideWindowInsets` overload, and set `windowInsetsAnimationsEnabled = true`.